exogen/graphbrainz/schema.md

   # A cursor for use in pagination
   cursor: String!

+  # The relevancy score (0–100) assigned by the search engine, if
+  # these results were found through a search.
+  score: Int
 }

 # A query for all MusicBrainz entities directly linked to another